-At Harry's confused look Seamus grinned.
+At Harry's confused look Seamus grins.
 "Mate, you're Harry bloody Potter.
 You don't do normal."

-To this Neville laughed.
-"Seamus is more than right; it's your family motto, isn't it?"
+To this, Neville bursts out laughing, unable to contain his chortles.
+"Seamus is more than right; that's your family motto, isn't it?"

 "Family motto?"
 Harry asks.

-"Yeah, all big families have one.
-The Longbottom one is something along the lines of 'Grandis est quercus superum angens vitis', or for those of us who have yet to learn the language of spells, 'Tall is the oak that survives the strangling vine'."
-Neville says.
+"Yeah, all big families have got one.
+The Longbottom one is something along the lines of 'Grandis est quercus superum angens vitis'."

-Neville laughs.
+Neville frowns.
 "Mine is; Harry's isn't.
 He's lucky.
 'Nos numfacis Normativis."

-Harry smiles at the duo and turns towards the doors leading away from the great hall.
-He walks outside them, stepping aside for a gaggle of Hufflepuff girls to pass through without breaking rank.
-His mind whirls as it tries to comprehend the freedom of his next day and a half.
+Harry suspects none of that as he walks away.
+He steps aside for a gaggle of Hufflepuff girls and looks out of a window.
+Seeing the sun shining, the birds flying, and everything calm and okay, harry can't resist as a feeling of freedom and health fills him, and he can't help the smile that breaks out on his face.
+His mind whirls as it tries to comprehend the freedom of his last day.
 The previous years, his time was taken up by the hospital visits or other issues.
 This year, he had it free.
 He could do anything.
 Hell, he could even free another Dobby!
 Who does he know that mistreats their elves, and how can he get them inside the castle…